Charlotte Denman Lozier: Last years of life

 In 1869, Charlotte was pregnant with her third child.
 On New Year's Eve, Charlotte was on a ladder hanging a curtain when she became light-headed and fell off of the ladder.
 Charlotte Denman Lozier was taken to the hospital where her third and final child was born two months prematurely.
-However, Charlotte passed away at age 25 on January 3, 1870.
+However, Charlotte died at age 25 on January 3, 1870.

 Lozier died from health complications surrounding the pregnancy and birth of her third child, who was born several days before she died.
 She was survived by this child, her two previous children, and her husband.